 Figure 5.4.6.1-1: UE-initiated PLR measurement procedure

 1. The UE sends a PMFP PLR count request message to the UPF.
-If the UE-initiated PLR measurement is to meaure the PLR of the SDF over a QoS flow of the non-default QoS rule, the PMFP PLR count request message is transported over the QoS flow of the non-default QoS rule.
+If the UE-initiated PLR measurement is to measure the PLR of the SDF over a QoS flow of the non-default QoS rule, the PMFP PLR count request message is transported over the QoS flow of the non-default QoS rule.
 Otherwise, the PMFP PLR count request message is transported over the QoS flow of the default QoS rule.

-NOTE: In the UE-initiated PLR measurement procedure, all the PMFP messages are transported over the same QoS flow on the same access.
+NOTE 1: In the UE-initiated PLR measurement procedure, all the PMFP messages are transported over the same QoS flow on the same access.